kedacore/keda-docs/content/docs/2.1/scalers/rabbitmq-queue.md

 - type: rabbitmq
   metadata:
     host: amqp://localhost:5672/vhost # Optional.
 If not specified, it must be done by using TriggerAuthentication.
-    protocol: amqp # Specifies protocol to use, either amqp or http.
-Default value is amqp.
+    protocol: auto # Optional.
+Specifies protocol to use, either amqp or http, or auto to autodetect based on the `host` value.
+Default value is auto.
     queueLength: '20' # Optional.
 Queue length target for HPA.
 Default: 20 messages
     queueName: testqueue
     # Alternatively, you can use existing environment variables to read configuration from: